 New Five-Star Luxury Hotel Opens on Lisbon's Atlantic Coast

 Columbia Hospitality was hired to help bring the original vision of the Champalimaud family to fruition with the opening of The Oitavos, a five-star luxury hotel in Portugal.
-Columbia collaborated with the owners of Quinta da Marinha Original to integrate with the estate's already established equestrian center, health and racquet club, golf course and residences and is involved in all aspects of the hotel's pre-opening support including
+Columbia collaborated with the owners of Quinta da Marinha Original to integrate with the estate's already established equestrian center, health and racquet club, golf course and residences and was involved in all aspects of the hotel's pre-opening support including:

 - Recruitment, Selection and Training

 - Food and Beverage

 The 142 room hotel is now open and offering guests numerous dining experiences including a gourmet signature restaurant.
 The full service destination spa features seawater therapies and select organic treatments, and an indoor and outdoor seawater swimming pool.
 In addition the hotel features a state-of-the-art conference center for up to 360 people as well as access to the award-winning Oitavos Dunes golf course and the Quinta da Marinha Equestrian Centre.
 The contemporary design of the hotel brings the outside in, and provides a stunning backdrop to the Atlantic Ocean.